zikichombo/website/content/blog/launch.md

 [^1]: As a bonafied PhD in applied mathematics without former DSP experience, I found this journey deep, interesting, and learnable.
 I speak hence not as a bonafied DSP expert but rather as someone who takes the time to do the proofs and learn the relevant terminology and notation and to try crazy practically useless variations like inversing FFT inversion to see when it breaks things, just to learn how it works.

+[^2]: Update: It seems, due to serendipity, I might be wrong about that!